-In general, jeans, casual trousers, cotton trousers, bootleg trousers, half-cut trousers, shorts, etc. WILL NOT be accepted.
+In general, jeans, casual trousers, cotton trousers, bootleg trousers, half-cut trousers, shorts, etc. WILL NOT be accepted, they must be part of a suit (matching navy jacket).

-Under exceptional climatic conditions, the referee shall have the right to modify the dress code for the TOs.
+Under exceptional climatic conditions, the referee shall have the right to modify the dress code for the judges.